adityaahj/redbus-multimodal/README.md

 - **Multi-image support**: Upload multiple screenshots at once to generate a single, unified set of test cases.
 - **Text input-based prompt**: Input custom prompts alongside images for context-based testing instructions.
-- **Cyberpunk-inspired UI**: A visually striking red and black gradient UI with hover effects for interactive experience.
+- **Redbus-inspired UI**: A visually striking red and black gradient UI with hover effects for interactive experience.
 - **Hover Image Effect**: Images slightly enlarge and appear unblurred upon hover while the background blurs.
 - **RESTful API**: Built with Express.js to handle image uploads and interaction with the **Google Gemini API**.